 “But I want you to know, brethren, that the things which happened to me have actually turned out for the furtherance of the gospel”

-In our study of the first phrase, we saw that there are no accidents in the life of the child of God.
+In our study of the first phase, we saw that there are no accidents in the life of the child of God.
 Now Paul was about to demonstrate what this meant in his own life.

 “have actually turned out”

 The phrase “turned out” is in a tense that means the action was completed in the past with the results remaining unto the present.
 His imprisonment and near-death experience had a permanent effect on advancing the gospel!
-Man proposes but God disposes.
+Man proposes, but God disposes.
 The best-laid plans of men are not adequate for God’s designs for the universe.

 God overruled all the unfortunate events of Paul’s life.
 He took Paul’s imprisonment and turned it into a benefit.
 Souls came to personally know Jesus Christ as their Savior as a result of his incarceration.

-Man proposes plans but God often disposes of them; a finite mind can never compete with an infinite God and His plans for man.
+Man proposes plans, but God often disposes of them; a finite mind can never compete with an infinite God and His plans for man.